VRT

 50 and counting

 Meanwhile, the network is also adept at getting other organisations to innovate successfully.
-Sarah explains, "For new partners, we develop various toolkits - from setting up your own sandbox operation, reaching out to young people, to establishing a game department.
+Sarah explains, "For new partners, we develop various toolkits - from setting up your own sandbox operation, reaching out to young people, integrating AI-workflows, to establishing a game department.
 We build on each other's success stories and experiences.
 The focus is obviously on Europe, but by also getting to know partners in other continents, we keep up with new evolutions and media ecosystems on a global scale.
 Globo, for example, is the world's second-largest television network; only ABC in Australia is bigger.
 Both are contractually part of Future Media Hubs today."

 "Future Media Hubs allows Public Service Media orgs to really broaden their thinking when it comes to innovation, hearing from others who are at different points in the innovation cycle and perhaps looking at different themes in technology.
-The BBC is part of this ecosystem, enabling us to take advantage of new opportunities with scale-ups, to collaborate with others and for us to share our knowledge and expertise within this European community of practice." - Laura Harrison, Executive Product Manager BBC (British public broadcaster)
+The BBC is part of this ecosystem, enabling us to take advantage of new opportunities with scale-ups, to collaborate with others and for us to share our knowledge and expertise within this European community of practice." - Laura Harrison, Executive Product Manager New Propositions bij BBC (British public broadcaster)

 "While Australia may be physically far from Europe, FMH has allowed us to understand that we’re certainly not alone in facing challenges when trying to reach younger audiences.
 For our team within the ABC, FMH has been influential in understanding the global perspective of experimentation on emerging platforms.
 The Hub has been critical in gaining much needed global connections with those who are invested in this space." - Emma Lawson, Digital Producer Innovation Lab ABC (Australian television network)